rl-institut/multi-vector-simulator/docs/model/components.rst

 Electrolyzers
 =============

 Electrolyzers are added as transformers with a constant or time dependent but in any case pre-defined efficiency.
-The parameters `dispatch_price`, `efficiency` and `installedCap` need to be given for the output of the electrolyzers (hydrogen).
+The parameters :ref:`dispatch_price <dispatchprice-label>`, :ref:`efficiency <efficiency-label>` and :ref:`installedCap <installedcap-label>` need to be given for the output of the electrolyzers (hydrogen).

 Currently, electrolyzers are modelled with only one input flow (electricity), not taking into account the costs of water; see `issue #799 <https://github.com/rl-institut/multi-vector-simulator/issues/799>`_.
 The minimal operation level and consumption in standby mode are not taken into account, yet, see `issue #50 <https://github.com/rl-institut/multi-vector-simulator/issues/50>`_.